lijing-susan/starwhale/docs/docs/instances/server/Evaluation/Evaluation.md

 **Logs**

-Clic **View logs** buttton at the end of the task table to view logs.
+Click **View logs** buttton at the end of the task table to view logs.

 ![image](https://github.com/lijing-susan/starwhale/assets/101299635/f1b896a7-f55b-40c9-a419-f44e0a3575fa)